-Complaint alleges County refused to recognize Teamsters as exclusive bargaining agent for Special Duty Inspectors, laid off certain employee following organizing efforts, thereby interfering, retraining and coercing employees in the exercise of their right to join any employee organization of their choice.
-Also, that County discriminated in regard to hiring, tenure or condition of employment to discourage membership in Teamsters' union.
+The Complaint alleged that the County refused to recognize Teamsters as the exclusive bargaining agent for Special Duty Inspectors, laid off certain employee following organizing efforts, thereby interfering, retraining and coercing employees in the exercise of their right to join any employee organization of their choice.
+Also alleged was that County discriminated in regard to hiring, tenure or condition of employment to discourage membership in Teamsters' union.

-County responded to request for recognition to the effect that it had already recognized the Public Employees Association as the sole and exclusive bargaining agent for all County Employees (except fireman).
+The County responded to a request for recognition to the effect that it had already recognized the Public Employees Association as the sole and exclusive bargaining agent for all County Employees (except firemen).